m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 By periodically polling, we can determine the rates at which traffic is being sent on a link, and taking the difference in the counts divided by the interval between measurements.

-The advantage of SNMP is that is fairly ubiquitous: it’s supported on basically all networking equipment.
+The advantage of SNMP is that is fairly ubiquitous: it's supported on basically all networking equipment.
 There are many products available for polling/analyzing SNMP data.

 On the other hand, the data is fairly course.
-Since SNMP only allows for polling byte/packet counts on the interface, we can’t ask really analyze specific hosts or flows.
+Since SNMP only allows for polling byte/packet counts on the interface, we can't ask really analyze specific hosts or flows.

 Two other ways to measure passively are by monitoring at a packet-level granularity or flow-level granularity.
 At the packet level, monitors can see full packet contents (or at least headers).
 At the flow level, a monitor may see specific statistics about individual flows in the network.